 Option expiry style – European

-Premium – Quoted in quote currency (USD for GBPUSD EURUSD and JPY for USD JPY)
+Premium – Quoted in the quote currency (USD for GBPUSD EURUSD and JPY for USD JPY)

 Strikes available – 12 In the Money, 12 Out of the Money, and 1 Near the money option.
 So this is roughly 25 strikes available for you to pick and choose from.

-All near month contracts will expire 2 days prior to the last trading day of the month at 12.30 PM and will be settled at the final settlement price.
+All near-month contracts will expire 2 days before the last trading day of the month at 12.30 PM and will be settled at the final settlement price.

 The intrinsic value of all in-the-money contracts will be calculated at the final settlement price.
 Let us understand this with an example.